gallegojm/Arduino-Ftp-Server/README.md

   **ftpSrv.init( IPAddress( 11, 22, 33, 44 ));**

 ## Setting of user's credentials
-  Default is 'arduino' for the user name and 'test' for the password.
+ - Default is 'arduino' for the user name and 'test' for the password.

-  This can be changed with:
+ - This can be changed with:
-  ftpSrv.credentials( "myname", "123" );
+  **ftpSrv.credentials( "myname", "123" );**
-  Maximum length for name and password is 16
+ - Maximum length for name and password is 16

 ## Calling the Ftp Server routine in the loop():
-  ftpSrv.service();
+  **ftpSrv.service();**
-  If needed, this function returns the status of the Ftp Server as an 8 bit integer:
+ - If needed, this function returns the status of the Ftp Server as an 8 bit integer:
-    bits 0-2 represents the stage of the ftp command connexion see the definition of enum ftpCmd in FtpServer.h bits 3-5 represents the stage of the ftp transfer see the definition of enum ftpTransfer
+  + bits 0-2 represents the stage of the ftp command connexion see the definition of **enum ftpCmd** in FtpServer.h
+  + bits 3-5 represents the stage of the ftp transfer see the definition of **enum ftpTransfer**
-    bits 6 & 7 represents the stage of the data connexion see the definition of enum ftpDataConn
+  + bits 6 & 7 represents the stage of the data connexion
+             see the definition of **enum ftpDataConn**
-  As an example, uncomment the line #define FTP_DEBUG1 in FtpServerConfig.h
-             and run the sketch FtpServerStatusLed
+ - As an example, uncomment the line **#define FTP_DEBUG1** in the file FtpServerConfig.h and run the sketch FtpServerStatusLed

 # ===========